kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 Under the hood the secret mount becomes a volume mount in the runtime pod.
 We could :

 A) expose the k8s volume mount spec in function spec

 Pros:
  - Generic solution - Allows mounting anything : secrets, config maps, any volumes
+ - very easy to achieve (rewriting from function spec to pod teplate spec)

 Cons:
+ - Does not represent the service binging use case.
+User needs to translate service bindngs into volume mounts by themselves
+ - Less compact ( elegant ) to configure requested service binding use case
  - Noone requested it yet
- - Less compact ( elegant ) to configure requested service binding use case

 ```yaml
 apiVersion: serverless.kyma-project.io/v1alpha2